-The systems of the Long-Term Preservation Provider store the private keys in such secure hardware devices that are compliant with the following:
+The systems of the Long-Term Preservation Provider shall store the private keys in such secure hardware devices that are compliant with the following:

-- the requirements of ISO/IEC 19790 [12], or - the requirements of FIPS 140-2 [13] 3, or the requirements of a higher level, or - the requirements of CEN 14167-2 [14] task force agreement, or - they are such reliable systems that are evaluated at a guarantee level 4 or higher according to MSZ/ISO/IEC 15408 [11] or an equivalent security criteria system.
+- the requirements of ISO/IEC 19790 [13], or - the requirements of FIPS 140-2 [14] level 3 or higher, or - the requirements of CEN 14167-2 [16] task force agreement, or - the requirements of CEN 419 221-5 [11], or - they are such reliable systems that are evaluated at a guarantee level 4 or higher according to MSZ/ISO/IEC 15408 [12] or an equivalent security criteria system.
 The assessment either shall be based on the appropriate security system plan that meets the requirements of the present document, or on security appropriations.